 Thursday, February 8, 2024

-The Los Altos Center Adjacent Neighborhoods enthusiastically endorse our popular and effective District 4 Councilman Daryl Supernaw for reelection.
+The Los Altos Center Adjacent Neighborhoods enthusiastically endorses our popular and effective District 4 Councilman Daryl Supernaw for reelection.

 Councilman Supernaw's thank you to LB Post readers for selecting him as the Top Civil Servant